 Preserving Room to Roam

 Conserving open space protects air, soil, and water quality, preserves critical wildlife habitat, helps maintain community character, and deepens our connection to the land.
-Over the last thirty years, the Harris Center has played an integral role in stitching together a 35,000-acre SuperSanctuary of connected protected lands in the towns of Antrim, Dublin, Greenfield, Hancock, Harrisville, Nelson, Peterborough, and Stoddard.
+Over the last thirty years, the Harris Center has played an integral role in stitching together a 36,000-acre SuperSanctuary of connected protected lands in the towns of Antrim, Greenfield, Hancock, Harrisville, Nelson, Peterborough, Stoddard, and Windsor.

 The philosophy for the SuperSanctuary is that bigger is better, and the key is not who protects what, but what gets protected.
 While there are multiple goals, one major need, bear in mind, is room to roam.
 To learn more, explore the SuperSanctuary map, discover our trails, browse through photos of our conserved lands, or dig deeper into the SuperSanctuary’s conservation history.